A Bit of Freedom Goes a Long Way: Classical and Quantum Algorithms for Reinforcement Learning under a Generative Model: Introduction

-There are several types of MDPs in the literature~\cite{puterman2014markov}, the most common ones being \emph{finite-horizon} MDPs, \emph{infinite-horizon discounted} MDPs, and \emph{infinite-horizon undiscounted} MDPs.
-In this paper, we shall focus on finite-horizon and infinite-horizon undiscounted MDPs.
-For the former (also known as tabular MDP), the agent interacts with the environment for a finite pre-determined number of time steps $H$, which is called the horizon.
-The standard criteria to evaluate the performance of the agent is the \emph{expected total reward} $V_1^\pi(x)$ over the horizon $H$ when executing policy $\pi$ with initial state $x\in\mathcal{X}$,
+There are several types of MDPs in the literature, the most common ones being \emph{finite-horizon} MDPs, \emph{infinite-horizon discounted} MDPs, and \emph{infinite-horizon undiscounted} MDPs~\cite{puterman2014markov}.
+In finite-horizon (also known as tabular) MDPs, the agent interacts with the environment for a finite pre-determined number of time steps $H$, which is called the \emph{horizon}.
+The standard criteria to evaluate the performance of the agent is the \emph{expected total reward} $V_1^\pi(s)$ over the horizon $H$ when executing policy $\pi$ with initial state $s\in\mathcal{S}$,